mageichler/fluffy-photo-base/README.md

 **This is the current stage of the project.
 There are few things it has to be done and I'm still working on them.**

-Also, I want to show this app to the world, so I have a 'create Github page' on my checklist.
+I want to show this app to the world, so I have a 'create Github page' on my checklist.

 ### Adding more fluffy photos